ravachol/kew/website/site_src/docs.md

 * <kbd>.</kbd> to add currently playing song to kew favorites.m3u (run with "kew .").
 * <kbd>Esc</kbd> to quit.

+## Configuration

+Linux: ~/.config/kew/

+macOS: ~/Library/Preferences/kew/

+Key bindings can be added like this:

+bind = +, volUp, +5%

+If you have an old install of kew, delete the kewrc file to make this style of bindings appear.

+kew state (for settings that can be changed in-app) is kept in ~/.config/kew/ke wstaterc.

+If you change a setting in-app it will be tracked by kewstaterc and not kewrc.

+kewrc is never changed by kew with the exception of when you run kew path.

+If you delete your kewrc a new default one will be generated.
+You wont get newe r config options listed in your config file unless you do this.

 ## Playlists